 At the top of Gaea’s Cliff, we got a dramatic revelation of what was waiting for us inside: a great magical whirlwind (presumably part of the Planet’s healing efforts) in the midst of a great crater.
-The party descended down the crater, and began to find the cloaked figures from earlier, which were beginning to die, most of which died on the spot (by the way, no sign of the two short ones here in any version!).
+The party descended down the crater, and began to find the cloaked figures from earlier, which were beginning to die, most of them on the spot (by the way, no sign of the two short ones here in any version!).
 Part-way through this section, I learn from RickyC’s playthrough that Tifa forces her way into the party if she’s not there already, having apparently crossed the Glacier and Cliffs on her own!
-Jeeze, Tifa, show us some of those wilderness survival skills when you’re actually in the party!
+Jeeze, Tifa, teach the rest of the party those wilderness survival skills!
 Continuing on our way, we found the Neo Bahamut Materia just lying around (you can see what I meant in the tutorial about these loose pieces of Summon materia taking the piss out of high-level spells) and finally arrived at the tornado.

 At this point, the game cut away to reveal that a Shinra airship was approaching, the company having presumably been informed of our location by Elena.
 On board were no less than Rufus and two of his highest-ranking lieutenants, Scarlet and Heidegger, not to forget Professor Hojo.
 They seemed to believe they had found the Promised Land, but Hojo said that this land was simply the designated place for the Reunion the cloaked figures had been talking about.

 Returning to the party, we found two more cloaked figures being thrown back by the tornado, killing them.
 We had to wait for the tornado to calm down, which strangely enough involves waiting for it to basically stop for a few seconds, even though it didn’t seem to stop in any previous room or viewing angle!
-At least the game makes the puzzle clear, though I admit that I, believing I had to jump while the tornado was still moving, kept jumping when the tornado was only partially faded instead of completely stopped.
+Once you see it, it’s pretty clear, but I, believing I had to jump while the tornado was still moving, kept jumping when the tornado was only partially faded instead of completely stopped.
 This forced us to keep fighting the same monster over and over.
 My bad.
 The next such wall had a “wave” pattern that we had to avoid, instead.

 After Cloud shouts a little longer, Sephiroth appears and Cloud complains that he remembers being here at the destruction of Nibelheim, and how it felt, but Sephiroth insists that he’s showing Cloud the real version of events and he repeats that Cloud, being a puppet, shouldn’t have feelings.
 Sephiroth then starts teleporting around between plot sequences, seemingly just to mildly inconvenience everyone and make the cutscene the teeniest, tiniest bit more dynamic.
 Sephiroth tells Cloud that Hojo “created” Cloud using Jenova’s cells.
 He says this makes Cloud a “Sephiroth-clone,” who doesn’t even have “a number,” obviously referring to the cloaked figures.
 “Clone” is another infamous localization, considering that mutating someone’s cells doesn’t make a “clone” (and remember that we’re talking about Jenova’s cells here, not Sephiroth’s – there’s no way to say “clone of someone” in the English language that applies to the use of some unrelated person’s cells!).
 It’s no surprise they changed the word to “copy” in the games’ prequel: the cloaked figures were an attempt to “copy” Sephiroth, or at least what succeeded in Sephiroth.
 Or to put it through the lens of Crisis Core: the cloaked figures were Hojo’s attempt to do what Shinra always intended with Genesis and Angeal, but with Sephiroth’s stable genes.